hyl3rid/blog/data/blog/lasagna.md

 ⦁ Slice the eggplant into rounds and add salt to each side.
 Place the rounds in a colander with a bowl underneath to catch the liquid from the eggplant.
 ⦁ In a large bowl, add mozzarella cheese and grated parmesan cheese.
 Mix well and set aside.
 ⦁ Heat the oven to 400 degrees F and oil a baking dish.
 ⦁ Trim sides of the onions and cut in fourths.
 Crush garlic to remove peel and core.
 Cut the tomato into 4 pieces.
-Place the onions, garlic, tomatoes, red pepper in the baking dish and drizzle generously with olive oil, add salt and herbs.
+Place the onions, garlic, tomatoes, red pepper in the baking dish and drizzle the vegetables with olive oil, add salt and herbs.
 ⦁ Into the oven, let it cook for 30 minutes.
 ⦁ After the vegetables are cooked in the oven, take them out and place the garlic, onions and the tomatoes in a saucepan.
 ⦁ Crush the garlic, onions and the tomatoes, they should be soft.
 Finally mix throughly so all ingredients incorporate.